USS Long Beach (CGN-9): 1960s

 Long Beach returned to Norfolk from this cruise 3 October 1964 to join in exercises off the east coast and in the Caribbean.
 On 4 June 1965 she sailed for the Global Strategy Conference at the Naval War College, Newport, where Vice Admiral Kleber S. Masterson, Commander Second Fleet broke his flag on the ship.
 Back in Norfolk 23 June 1965, Long Beach resumed training and upkeep prior to her transfer to the Pacific Fleet.
 She sailed 28 February 1966 for her new home port and namesake, Long Beach, California, and arrived 15 March 1966.

-The summer of 1966 was spent in training and orienting midshipmen in the tactics and operations involved in the modern nuclear Navy.
+Mid 1966 was spent in training and orienting midshipmen in the tactics and operations involved in the modern nuclear Navy.
 After a period of leave and upkeep in the fall, Long Beach sailed 7 November 1966 from Long Beach for the Far East.
 During this initial cruise, the ship served primarily as the Positive Identification Radar Advisory Zone (PIRAZ) unit in the northern Gulf of Tonkin.
 As such, her main responsibility was to "sanitize" returning U.S. strike aircraft, ensuring that no enemy aircraft were attempting to evade identification by hiding amongst returning friendlies.
-Additionally, the ship provided support for an on-board Search and Rescue (SAR) helicopter unit.
-During this tour, Long Beach was responsible for directing the downing of one Soviet-made An-2 'Colt' aircraft that was attempting to engage South Vietnamese naval units.
+Additionally, the ship provided support for an on-board search and rescue (SAR) helicopter unit.
+During this tour, Long Beach was responsible for directing the downing of one Soviet-made An-2 "Colt" aircraft that was attempting to engage South Vietnamese naval units.
 The shoot-down was executed by an F-4 Phantom II under the control of a Long Beach air intercept controller.
 The cruiser returned to Long Beach, California, in July 1967.
 In 1968, the ship was redeployed to the Gulf of Tonkin, shooting down a MiG 21 jet fighter near Vinh, with a RIM-8 Talos missile on 23 May 1968, at a range of 65 mi.
-In June of the same year, she downed another MIG, this one at 61 mi.
-She also directed other MIG kills by American fighters.
+In June of the same year, she downed another MiG, this one at 61 mi.
+She also directed other MiG kills by American fighters.
 She was the first ship to down an aircraft using SAMs in the Vietnam war and the incidents were not immediately publicized.
 Long Beach received a Navy Unit Commendation for the actions.

 1970s

 Long Beach received a Combat Action Ribbon for action on 26 April 1972, a few days after the Battle of Đồng Hới.
-After Vietnam, Long Beach performed routine duties in the Western Pacific and Indian Ocean, performing escort duties for USS Enterprise in 1975, and participated in multi-national naval exercises while deployed in 1976-77.
+After Vietnam, Long Beach performed routine duties in the Western Pacific and Indian Ocean, performing escort duties for USS Enterprise in 1975, and participated in multi-national naval exercises while deployed in 1976–1977.
 Around this time, Long Beach was identified as being suitable for conversion to accommodate the newly developed Aegis combat system, as part of the plans for a force of nuclear-powered Aegis cruisers, but that plan was not implemented.
 In 1975 the ship changed home ports to Naval Base San Diego, California.